 Whenever you’re lacking the motivation or drive to keep going, looking back at how far you’ve already come is the most helpful thing you can imagine.
 Seeing you’ve managed to finish all those steps towards your goal is something that will get you back on your feet.

-Summing it up: Never stop learning
+Final Thoughts: Never stop learning

 The world of tech is constantly evolving and progressing.
 It’s an industry where technological advancements are happening so quickly that it’s hard to keep up sometimes.